ekosz/ekosz.github.io/_posts/2012-10-15-test-driven-clojure-part-six.md

 Lets try using this layout file in our homepage route.

 {% highlight clojure %}
+(with-mock-rendering :strict true :template-root "katchie")

 (it "displays a homepage with HTML"
   (do-get "/")
   (should= "home" @rendered-template))
 {% endhighlight %}

-Joodo provides us with the reference `@rendered-template` after we make a request to our application.
-This test should fail, telling us that
-@rendered-template is nil.
-Lets fix that
+After using the helper method `with-mock-rendering` Joodo provides us with the reference `@rendered-template` after we make a request to our application.
+This test should fail, telling us that @rendered-template is nil.
+Lets fix that.

 {% highlight clojure %}
 (ns katchie.core
   (:require [joodo.views :refer [render-template]]))

 (defn app-handler [request]
+  {:status 200,
+   :headers {},
+   :body (render-template "home"
-  (render-template "home" :layout "util/layout" :template-root "katchie"))
+                          :layout "util/layout"
+                          :template-root "katchie")})
 {% endhighlight %}

 Lets use a new Joodo helper method, `render-template`.
 Instead of us creating